Mindful-AI-Assistants/SumBot/README.md

 Can you imagine having an assistant that helps you deal with information overload?
 Think about how this tool could make your life easier.

+SumBot is a tool that was created precisely for this purpose through the automation of conversations in ChatGPT when a new reaction with the bowtie emoji is added in Slack, ChatGPT itself will send a summarized response of the message within the Slack channel.

 ## :bulb: Why SumBot?